Hearty Baked Penne Pasta

 - Add tomatoes, tomato sauce, Italian seasoning, red pepper flakes, salt, and pepper.
 Stir and simmer for 25 to 30 minutes.

-- After that time, remove 3 to 4 cups of the sauce to a different bowl to cool down.
+- Remove 3 to 4 cups of the sauce to a different bowl to cool.

 - Preheat oven to 375 degrees F.